Galaxy formation and evolution: Galaxy quenching

-Hydrodynamics Simulation
+Hydrodynamic simulations

 Dark energy and dark matter account for most of the Universe's energy, so it is valid to ignore baryons when simulating large-scale structure formation (using methods such as N-body simulation).
 However, since the visible components of galaxies consist of baryons, it is crucial to include baryons in the simulation to study the detailed structures of galaxies.
 At first, the baryon component consists of mostly hydrogen and helium gas, which later transforms into stars during the formation of structures.
 From observations, models used in simulations can be tested and the understanding of different stages of galaxy formation can be improved.

 Euler equations

 In cosmological simulations, astrophysical gases are typically modeled as inviscid ideal gases that follow the Euler equations, which can be expressed mainly in three different ways: Lagrangian, Eulerian, or arbitrary Lagrange-Eulerian methods.
 Different methods give specific forms of hydrodynamical equations.
 When using the Lagrangian approach to specify the field, it is assumed that the observer tracks a specific fluid parcel with its unique characteristics during its movement through space and time.
 In contrast, the Eulerian approach emphasizes particular locations in space that the fluid passes through as time progresses.